yorgath/orthogram/README.rst

 =========

 **WARNING:** *This is work in progress.
-There is no guarantee as to the stability and reliability of this program.
-Use at your own risk.*
+There is no guarantee as to the stability and reliability of this program.*

 Orthogram is a command line program and Python library that lets you draw diagrams of graphs.
 It reads a YAML file and produces a SVG file